volks73/panser/README.md

 The [xxd](http://linuxcommand.org/man_pages/xxd1.html) utility is used to display binary formats as a series of bytes in hex notation.

-Convert [JSON](http://www.json.org) from STDIN to [MessagePack](http://msgpack.org) (Msgpack) and output to STDOUT.
+Convert [JSON](http://www.json.org) from stdin to [MessagePack](http://msgpack.org) (Msgpack) and output to stdout.
 Panser converts JSON to Msgpack by default.
 See the `-h,--help` text for more information and options.
 Specifically, see the `-f,--from` and `-t,--to` help text for lists of supported formats.

 ```bash
 $ echo '{"bool":true}' | panser | xxd -i